 As far as cutting the fabric — that’s completely up to you.
 I’d say if you’ve cut fabric before without a problem, go for it.
 But it’s not at all necessary for the patterns that are just a rectangle — I think that takes more time than it’s worth.
 If you haven’t cut fabric before and are used to cutting fabric for clothing, go with cutting by hand.

 There are 2 ways to cut fabric with a Silhouette.

 - Machines other than the Cameo 4 — Use something to stabilize your fabric while cutting.
 You can iron on freezer paper or interfacing, or use a heavy starch.

 - Cameo 4 — You can use a Rotary blade.
 That means you don’t have to stabilize the fabric.

 Use what you have

 You’ll probably see all kinds of recommendations for materials to use.
 Obviously it’s better if you don’t have to go out and buy something.
 That would fall into the category of non-essential shopping.
 So try to use what you have on hand.
 Or, order ahead at Joanns and do the curbside pickup.

 Whatever you use, wash it first.
 For the outer fabric use cotton as it’s most breathable, preferably 100% cotton.
-Old t-shirts and flannel work great for the lining I’m hearing.
-I’ve got a whole box of t-shirts waiting to be made into a quilt so plan to use those.
+Old t-shirts and flannel work great for the lining I’m hearing (the part closest to the face).
+I’ve got a whole box of t-shirts waiting to be made into a quilt so plan to use those after I run out of fabric (which will be, like, never).
 Tea towels are getting high praise because they are tightly woven.

 Think about the fact that both males and females will use these and choose patterns appropriately.
 If you want to make it extra fun, use some HTV to add something on the front such as lips or a phrase like, “I’m a superhero!”